RocketsAreNostalgic/ran-starter-plugin/README.md

 # RAN Plugin Starter

+This project is a thought experiment in wrapping the often convoluted WordPress plugin development process into one that leverages Composer and modern PHP OOP practices.

+This plugin relies on the base functionality found in `./vendor/ran/ran-plugin-library`: https://github.com/RocketsAreNostalgic/ran-plugin-library

 ## Requirements

 Minimum Requirements are PHP `8.2`, and this scaffold plugin has been built under WordPress `6.1.1`